swisscom/PowerGRR/README.md

 * Install PowerGRR from Github:

-    * Clone or download the repo into your module path folder, usually "~\Documents\WindowsPowerShell\modules" (see $env:PSModulePath).
+    * Clone or download the repo into your module path folder, usually "~\Documents\WindowsPowerShell\modules" on Windows or "~/.local/share/powershell/Modules/" on macOS (see _$env:PSModulePath_ or output of `Install-Module`).
     * Clone or download the files to any other folder (could also be a share).

     The location changes how the module is imported.

 ## Configuration

-Create a 'powergrr-config.ps1' in the profile folder (`$env:USERPROFILE`) or in the root folder of the module.
+Create a 'powergrr-config.ps1' in the profile folder (`$env:USERPROFILE` or `$env:HOME`) or in the root folder of the module.
 Set the following variables as needed.
-At least set the variable $GRRUrl to your GRR server's URL'.
+At least set the variable _$GRRUrl_ to your GRR server's URL'.

 ``` PowerShell